gcantoni/appwebview/README.md

-# appwebview
+# App Web View
-The fastest way to implement webview in your android app
+The fastest way to implement webview in your Android app